Why am I not losing weight on Mounjaro?

 • If Mounjaro isn’t working for you, talk to your healthcare provider about lifestyle changes you can make or Mounjaro alternatives.

-If you’re not losing as much weight as you expected to on Mounjaro, a number of factors could be at work.
-Consider if any of the reasons below could be contributing to your weight loss (or lack thereof) on Mounjaro.
+If you're not losing as much weight as expected on Mounjaro, a number of factors could be at work.
+Consider whether any of the reasons below might be affecting your results.

 1. You may need to change up your diet or exercise routine